-The college lifestyle is like no other.
-For me, college has been a time of incredible growth, learning, listening, failing, connecting and creating.
-It has brought times of confusion, doubt, pain, mistakes and heartaches.
+College should be a time of incredible growth, learning, listening, failing, connecting and creating.
+It brings times of confusion, doubt, pain, mistakes and heartaches.
 But when I think about my overall college experience, the positive things come to mind: the relationships with amazing people and awesome opportunities.
 We can think about the dorm room decorations, grabbing coffee with friends, getting involved in organizations or Greek life, studying into the early hours of the morning or staying fit and healthy in college.
-But I’m here to tell you something different that changed my perspective on college and campus living:
+But I’m here to tell you something different that changed my perspective on college and campus living.

 My number one (unconventional) advice for college students would have to be: